Osamu Miyazaki: Motorcycling career

 Miyazaki started racing when he was 23, when he entered the All Japan Road Race Championship riding 250 cc motorcycles, and won his first race in the championship three seasons later.
 At that time, he migrated to the Grand Prix, initially competing in the 1991 Japanese race.
 He subsequently entered the race the following year, coming thirteenth overall.
 Following this success, he joined the Italian Aprilia team, which at the time was not well known in Japan.
 He achieved his first points in 1995.
 He moved to Italy to race in the Grand Prix professionally, the second Japanese rider at the Championships and the first Japanese contender to participate full-time.

-He achieved his first win at the 2002 Japanese motorcycle Grand Prix at Suzuka while racing with Motorex Daytona Yamaha.
+Miyazaki achieved his first win at the 2002 Japanese motorcycle Grand Prix at Suzuka while racing with Motorex Daytona Yamaha.
 He started at eighth place and finishing almost ten seconds ahead of the next competitor.
 He entered as a Japanese wildcard.

-In 2004, he moved to racing 600 cc motorcycles in the All Japan Road Race Championships.
+In 2004, Miyazaki moved to racing 600 cc motorcycles in the All Japan Road Race Championships.
 After four years, he had achieved second place at the end of the season.
 He started his own team in 2008 and took pole position the following year in the third round at Autopolis, but suffered a serious injury at the end of the season.
 He subsequently raced in 2010 and 2011, retiring shortly afterwards.